ffund/run-my-experiment-on-geni-blog/2016-08-24-why-is-my-signal-located-at-an-offset-from-the-expected-center-frequency.md

 ![](/blog/content/images/2016/08/usrpn210-offset-1.png)

 We can see that even at this high frequency, there is very little offset with the more accurate oscillator.
+(Of course, some USRP2 devices will also have very little offset; the tolerance rating describes the _maximum_ error a device may have, but an individual device may have much less.)

 ## Run my experiment